-The second component of the malicious program-the payload, imain.bin-is designed to take a specific TriStation protocol command, look for a specially-crafted packet body, and perform custom actions on demand.
-It is able to read and write memory on the safety controller and execute code at an arbitrary address within the firmware.
-In addition, if the memory address it writes to is within the firmware region, it disables address translation, writes the code at the provided address, flushes the instruction cache, and re-enables address translation.
-This allows the malware to make changes to the running firmware; however, these changes will be persistent only in memory, and will be lost when the device is reset fully.
+The second component of the malicious program-the payload, imain.bin-is designed to take a specific TS protocol command, look for a specially-crafted packet body, and perform custom actions on demand.
+A threat actor can use imain.bin to read and write memory on the safety controller and execute code at an arbitrary address within the firmware.
+In addition, if the memory address it writes to is within the firmware region, the malicious payload disables address translation, writes the code at the provided address, flushes the instruction cache, and reenables address translation.
+This allows the malware to change the running firmware; however, changes will be persistent only in memory and will be lost when the device is reset fully.